-- What is the best city for an internship in China?
+- What is the best cities to find an internship in China?

 - Are Internships in China Paid?

-- What are the best industries for an internship in China?
+- What are the best industries to find an internship in China?

 Creating a good Internship Program that takes a lot of effort, energy, and resources to perfect.
 Companies are motivated to invest in this venture because they also benefit from your presence.
 To get the best out of an internship, the program should have necessities relevant to your experience nurturing, personal development, and a sense of belonging.
 Ask the following questions when in doubt